vipularya135/VIP-s-ML_Scratch/README.md

 ## Project Structure

-- `/algorithms`: Custom implementations of machine learning algorithms.
+- `/Algorithms-Scratch`: Custom implementations of machine learning algorithms.
-- `/scikit`: Implementations of the same algorithms using scikit-learn.
-- `/data`: Sample datasets used for testing and training.
+- `/datasets`: Sample datasets used for testing and training.